Kayak Weeki Wachee Springs

 Getting to Weeki Wachee Springs is accessible.
 If you’re outside of Florida and want to get there by plane, you can fly into Tampa and take the closest route to Weeki Wachee Springs.
 If you are in Florida, these are some of the easiest ways:

 • From Tampa: This is the easiest route.
 You should look for the road FL-589 Toll N and cross at FL-50W.
-Then you can find the park less than 7 miles away.
+You can then locate the park, which is situated less than 7 miles away.

 What Is There To Do At Weeki Wachee Springs?